learn-co-curriculum/dsc-visualizing-confusion-matrices-lab/README.md

 ## Introduction

-In this lab, you'll build upon previous lessons on precision, recall and accuracy and create a confusion matrix visualization.
-You may remember seeing confusion matrices from our KNN work!
-Now, we'll put that together into a more cohesive visual using matplotlib.
+In this lab, you'll build upon the previous lesson on confusion matrices and create a confusion matrix visualization using matplotlib.

 ## Objectives

 You will be able to:
-* Understand and assess precision recall and accuracy of classifiers
+* Create visualizations of a confusion matrix
-* Evaluate classification models using various metrics
+* Interpret a confusion matrix to assess model performance

 ## Confusion matrices